Author, Andrew Gibson

 - Some money transfer specialists will also help you optimise the exchange rate.

 - Only deal with companies Authorised by the FCA.

 Key Currency is a leading money transfer specialist.

-We help individuals and businesses get a better deal on sending money to the USA.
+We help our customers get a better deal on sending money to the USA.

 As a company, we are open and transparent.